Tax Consultants Dublin | Tax Accountants Ireland | Business Tax Advisors

 For further information, please click: https://www.gov.uk/government/publications/tax-free-savings-newsletter-19/tax-free-savings-newsletter-19-november-2025

-If you are looking for assistance in relation to UK personal tax advice or compliance, please contact us at queries@accountsadvicecentre.ie
+If you are looking for assistance in relation to UK personal tax advice or compliance, and wish to deal with a UK Personal Tax Consultant, please contact us at queries@accountsadvicecentre.ie

 Please be aware that the information contained in this article is of a general nature.
 It is not intended to address specific circumstances in relation to any individual or entity.
 All reasonable efforts have been made by Accounts Advice Centre to provide accurate and up-to-date information, however, there can be no guarantee that such information is accurate on the date it is received or that it will continue to remain so.
 This information should not be acted upon without full and comprehensive, specialist professional tax advice.